Lab Members

 Undergraduate Research Assistant – Kishan Patel

-Kishan is in his third year at the University of Texas at Austin, pursuing a Bachelor's Degree (B.S.) in Honors Biochemistry, a certificate in Evidence and Inquiry, and a minor in ASL.
+Kishan is in his fourth year at the University of Texas at Austin, pursuing a Bachelor's Degree (B.S.) in Honors Biochemistry, a certificate in Evidence and Inquiry, and a minor in ASL.

 Kishan is currently interested in finding associations between tinnitus and extended high-frequency loss using advanced statistical models.
 He is also interested in studying how noise pollution impacts the health and well-being of the elderly in urban environments.